 Apart from the plethora of macro level public actions, the community development and change agents have also led innovations in promoting a communitarian economic system of local economic governance through which people self-organize, define their own rules and take collective action in the management of the local commons and community resources (e.g., forests, water, etc.) through their own institutions towards local development while also ensuring sustainable livelihoods.
-In the context of the bureaucratic failures, the government has now mainstreamed the participation of community institutions in local economic governance.
-As a result, a whole range of community institutions (e.g., Self-Help Groups, Village Forest Committees, Village Watershed Committees, panipanchayats, grain banks, etc.), with a fair representation of women, have come up as important actors (based on values of a community, and are a rich source of social capital) who claim access (and rights) and use local resources for their livelihoods security, food security and ecological security through a solidarity-based sustainable management system of common property resources with focus on equity and distributive justice.
+In the context of the bureaucratic failures, the government has now mainstreamed the participation of community institutions (e.g., Self-Help Groups, Village Forest Committees, Village Watershed Committees, panipanchayats, grain banks, etc.), with a fair representation of women, have come up as important actors (based on values of a community, and are a rich source of social capital) who claim access (and rights) and use local resources for their livelihoods security, food security and ecological security through a solidarity-based sustainable management system of common property resources with focus on equity and distributive justice.